Is Bland-Altman plot method useful without inference for accuracy, precision, and agreement?: Introduction

+Although widely used, the Bland-Altman plot method lacks a clear null hypothesis on method equivalence and, consequently, cannot have statistical decision-making and relies on subjective judgment through visual inspection~\cite{Watson2010}.
+The available packages in the R language are not sufficiently clear or do not provide a comprehensive solution to determine when two measurement techniques can be considered equivalent.

-The present work applies a three-step statistical decision allowing the researcher to determine if there are enough elements to reject equivalence of two techniques.
+The present work applies a three-step statistical decision allowing the researcher to determine if there are enough elements to reject the equivalence of the two techniques.
 The solution applies three nested tests with $p$ values and robust statistical decisions by bootstrapping.
+This method was implemented in a freely-distributable R~package and the whole analysis, including statistics and graphical outputs, requires a single command line to be executed by the researchers.